-OpenTable has a list of 51 East Bay restaurants with special menus and options for Mother’s Day.
+OpenTable has a list of 34 East Bay restaurants with special menus and options for Mother’s Day.
 If you’d rather expand your search toward the City than through the tunnel, hit the checkbox for San Francisco and see the list grow.

-Take a family-friendly hike and then refuel with a pancake breakfast in Marin.
+Early risers can take advantage of their jump start on the day with a family-friendly hike and then refuel with a pancake breakfast in Marin.

-UrbanSitter.com has just launched gift cards.
+UrbanSitter.com has gift cards.
 Woohoo!

 More than one East Bay mom has named Oakland’s Foot Spa and Tea Bar as her favorite indulgence.